Commercial Truck Insurance

 Don't Overpay For Truck Insurance!

 At American Insuring Group, we go beyond providing you with affordbable truck insurance.
 We carefully analyze the needs and risks associated with your business.
 We match you up with the best trucking insurance policy based on a careful analysis of many competing insurance companies.
 The result?
-You'll get the precise commercial insurance coverage you need at the best price.
+You'll get the high quality commercial insurance coverage you need at a very affordable price.

 Why Proper Trucking Insurance is Your Key to Managing Risk

 If your business owns and uses trucks, you probably already know that the risks are considerably higher for them than they are for your personal vehicles.
 Consider some of these statistics provided by the Federal Motor Carrier Safety Administration: